Proclamation No. 1

 The Democratic Party must win at least 23 seats to capture the House (Paz and Kramer).
 As for the Senate, Democrats have a one in six chance (16.8 percent) of winning control.
 In order for the Democrats to take over the Senate, they would need to win at least one Republican-leaning-state–Nebraska, Tennessee, and Texas are the three most competitive—in addition to winning two very difficult toss-up states: Nevada and Missouri (FiveThirtyEight).

 The 2016 Presidential Election has taught experts that polls are not always the most reliable predictors (Atanasov and Joseph).
-The only trustworthy method of ensuring the results of democratic elections is to physically go out and cast one’s ballot.
-In keeping with the aforementioned understanding, I will henceforth vote in every election cycle.
+The only trustworthy method of ensuring the continuity of democracy is to cast one’s ballot during elections.
+In keeping with this realization, I will henceforth vote in every election cycle.

 Paz, Isabella G. and Kramer, Margaret.
 “How to Register to Vote in Each State.”
 The New York Times, 6 Oct.
 2018, https://nyti.ms/2IFirG6.